SovereignCloudStack/status-page-api/docs/requests.md

 # Requests

-As defined by the [OpenAPI spec](https://github.com/SovereignCloudStack/status-page-openapi) and [status page OpenAPI decision](https://github.com/SovereignCloudStack/standards/blob/main/Standards/scs-0402-v1-status-page-openapi-spec-decision.md) the general API objects are used as request bodies and respponses to generalize data structures.
+As defined by the [OpenAPI spec](https://github.com/SovereignCloudStack/status-page-openapi) and [status page OpenAPI decision](https://github.com/SovereignCloudStack/standards/blob/main/Standards/scs-0402-v1-status-page-openapi-spec-decision.md) the general API objects are used as request bodies and responses to generalize data structures.
 Not all object fields are handled by all requests, some are read only and some are write only. `GET` request wrap their return in a object field called `data`.

 Please refer to [example requests](example-requests.md) to see these request in action.

 ## Phases

 Phases are always handled as lists, so `GET` as well as `POST` operations on phases always require the full list.
-When geting the phase list, it's accompanied be a generation annotation.
+When getting the phase list, it's accompanied be a generation annotation.

 ```json5
 {